alarmfox/enclave-benchmark/README.md

 executable = "./examples/simple-writer/writer"
 args = ["{{ output_directory }}"]
 storage_type = ["encrypted", "tmpfs", "untrusted"]
 ```

-A workload file has 2 sections:
+A workload file has two sections:
-* globals: parameters used to generate experiments, output directory, custom perf_events, debug etc.;
+* globals: parameters used to generate experiments, output directory, custom perf_events, debug, etc.;
 * task: each task is a program to benchmark and has an executable and args;

-### Variables expansion
+### Variables Expansion
 The `toml` file is dynamic.
-For example, if an application executes with different number of threads
-you can mark the parameter with the `{{ num_threads }}` placeholder.
-On each iteration it will be
-populated with an element from `globals.num_threads` (see `make` task in the example above).
+For example, if an application executes with a different number of threads, you can mark the parameter with the `{{ num_threads }}` placeholder.
+On each iteration, it will be populated with an element from `globals.num_threads` (see the `make` task in the example above).

-Each task can specify a `storage_type` array (see `writer` task in the example above).
-Supported storage are:
+Each task can specify a `storage_type` array (see the `writer` task in the example above).
+Supported storage types are:
-* encrypted: Gramine encrypted directory with an hardcoded key;
+* encrypted: Gramine encrypted directory with a hardcoded key;
-* tmpfs: an in memory filesystem similar to tmpfs which is encrypted according to Gramine;
+* tmpfs: an in-memory filesystem similar to tmpfs, which is encrypted according to Gramine;
 * untrusted: simple storage with no integrity check and no encryption;